Binozo/GoTuya/README.md

 # GoTuya 🔓🌩️

-An Go Api to control your Tuya devices through your Local Network (LAN)
+A Go Api to control your Tuya devices through your Local Network (LAN)

 Features:
 - 🌧🙅‍♂️ Works completely offline without any connection to the 💩 and unsecure chinese clouds